 In the filming and editing of your project, what worked well and what could have been improved?

-During the process of filming, we managed to get some decent shots of Simon and Beatrix, such as close ups.
+Beatrix, such as close ups.
 An example of this would be the close up of Simon’s shoes, when he was walking down the corridor.
 We inserted this be

 cause the opening shot was Simon walking down the far end of the corridor.
 If we had just filmed it walking down the corridor it would have looked poor quality filming and second-rate.
 So to speed the process up, we filmed a close up of Simon’s feet so we weren’t just filming him walking down the corridor which took around 15 seconds, we just had a 3-4 second shot of him walking then a close up of his feet, and back to him arriving at his destination, which cut the whole process down to about 9-10 seconds.

-However, we could have improved the actual project why trying a wider variety of shots, as maybe we could have found a better way to capture some of Simon’s movements, such as him opening the door, capturing him entering the room from the door from a different prospective.
+e could have improved the actual project why trying a wider variety of shots, as maybe we could have found a better way to capture some of Simon’s movements, such as him opening the door, capturing him entering the room from the door from a different prospective.